sethryder/modpackindex-api-docs-old/modpacks/modpacks.md

 ### Description

-Lists modpacks that are currently listed on the site.
+Lists modpacks that are currently on the site.

 ### Endpoint